-As discussed in more detail below, the Advisory Committee held six public hearings between September and December, 2021, and voted unanimously (7-0) to recommend the Rivera plan to the City Council.
+As discussed in more detail below, the Advisory Committee held six public hearings between September and December, 2021, and voted unanimously (6-0, with one member absent) to recommend the Rivera plan to the City Council.
 The Rivera plan has been posted on the City's website since the Committee voted to recommend it to the Council.
+The City Council held the first of two public hearings on redistricting on January 20, 2022.